VH1 Behind the Music: The Daryl Hall and John Oates Collection

-VH1 Behind the Music: The Daryl Hall and John Oates Collection is a compilation album by Hall & Oates.
-Behind the Music is a TV series that aired on VH1 and this compilation was released in connection with a Hall & Oates episode.
-It features 3 new (at the time) studio tracks and a few new live recordings.
-Two of the three new songs ("Heartbreak Time," and "Do It for Love") were recorded for Hall & Oates next album, Do It For Love.
+VH1 Behind the Music: The Daryl Hall and John Oates Collection is a compilation album by Hall & Oates, released by RCA Records/Arista Records/BMG Heritage Records on March 19, 2002.
+Behind the Music is a TV series that aired on VH1 and this compilation was released in connection with the episode featuring the duo.
+It features three new studio tracks and a few new live recordings.
+Two of the three new songs ("Heartbreak Time," and "Do It for Love") were recorded for the duo's next album, Do It For Love.
 It also features an acoustic re-recording of "Someone Like You" (retitled "Somebody Like You" for this release) from Hall's 1986 solo album Three Hearts in the Happy Ending Machine.